-Brilliantly decorated in a high colonial plantation style, Hemingways Nairboi is a gem of a boutique hotel located in the lush and quiet Nairobi suburb of Karen (named for Karen Blixen, who wrote Out of Africa under her pen name Isak Dinesen.
-Her beloved Nogong Hills are evocatively visible from the balcony of all Hemingways rooms.)
+Brilliantly decorated in a high colonial plantation style, Hemingways Nairobi is a gem of a boutique hotel located in the lush and quiet Nairobi suburb of Karen (named for Karen Blixen, who wrote Out of Africa under her pen name Isak Dinesen.
+Her beloved Ngong Hills are evocatively visible from the balcony of all Hemingways rooms.)

 However many stars a luxury hotel these days is said to merit—five? six?—Hemingways deserves the fullest measure.
 Its amenities are topflight: one of the capital city’s premier restaurants; spacious, individually and artfully decorated rooms; a sparkling spa, and its service is expert, amiable, and 24-hour-constant.
 We and our guests attest that Hemingways doesn’t exaggerate when they say that “Your dedicated butler will know that you prefer Earl Grey to Assam with your scones and Cornish clotted cream, and he’ll remember which trousers you like pressed flat and which ones need a central crease.”

 Hemingways’ 45 loftily-ceilinged rooms are bright, open, and fresh, decorated with soothing, muted colours and canopied beds, with touches of brass and mahogany that pay tribute to the old and new safari experience.
 Its large, Italian-marbled bathrooms, personalized bar, full e-connectivity, ingenious pop-up large television, in-room dining, and the attentive service of your butler are testimony to Hemingways’ dedication to meeting and surpassing the very highest expectations.